jsx7ba/canopy/README.md

 # Canopy

-A collection of tree data structures.
-This is a repo for learning how structure go projects.
+A collection of binary tree data structures.

-## Package binary

-Contains a collection of binary trees.

 Example usage: